multikernel/kernelscript/SPEC.md

-// Program reference types (for explicit program lifecycle control) ProgramRef             // Reference to an eBPF program for loading/attachment
+// Program reference types (for explicit program lifecycle control) ProgramRef             // Reference to an eBPF program for loading/attachment ProgramHandle          // Handle returned by load_program() for safe attachment
 ```

 ### 4.2 Compound Types